getsentry/sentry-docs/src/collections/_documentation/error-reporting/getting-started-verify/php.md

-What better way to send your first event than to break your application!
+One way to verify your setup is by intentionally sending an event that breaks your application.

 You can throw an exception in your PHP application: